minio/minio-py/docs/API.md

 <a name="fput_object"></a>
 ### fput_object(bucket_name, object_name, file_path, content_type='application/octet-stream', metadata=None)
-Uploads contents from a file to objectName.
+Uploads contents from a file, `file_path`, to `object_name`.
+If provided metadata key is not one of the valid/supported metadata names, the metadata information is saved with prefix `X-Amz-Meta-` prepended to the original metadata key name.

 __Parameters__